|Information in this topic applies to desktop and web applications.|

 You can run network suites, jobs and tasks --

-Drag the desired job or task node or the NetworkSuite node from the Project Explorer to the Test Items editor.
+Drag the desired job or task node or the NetworkSuite node from the Project Explorer to the Execution Plan editor.
 This will add a new test item that runs that job, task or the entire network suite.

 When you run a project, TestComplete runs the selected job, task or the network suite.